daeh/zotero-markdb-connect/README.md

 ## Setup

 A markdown file can specify which Zotero item it's linked to using either a [Better BibTeX](https://retorque.re/zotero-better-bibtex/) citekey or a Zotero-Item-Key.
+I recommend using Better BibTeX citekeys when possible.

 1. Using **Better BibTeX citekeys** to link markdown files to Zotero items.